 If you think you’ll never get a degree because you don’t have any A Levels it could be time to reconsider your options.
 There are alternative entry routes and having GCSEs and A Levels are no longer the only requirements to get accepted onto a course.
-A foundation year degree course is a great way for people who have no recent academic experience, or students who need to fill the knowledge gaps for entry onto a UK undergraduate course.
+A foundation year degree course is a great way for people who have no recent academic experience, or students who need to fill in their knowledge gaps for entry onto a UK undergraduate course.

 Such courses are also ideal for mature students who have had a prolonged break from studying and need to get acclimatised to the rigours of degree level study.
 Whether you left school with few qualifications and have been working full-time, or you took time out to raise a family, they can provide the self-belief needed to get you back into the academic world.